vascorsd/archlinux-packages/README.md

 from the "coursier-bin" is installed in the system as "coursier" and the coursier from "coursier-jvm" is installed as "coursier-jvm".

-Because of this both the packaged don't conflict with each other.
+Because of this both packages don't conflict with each other.

 I had the idea of also having the tools package by directly compiling them with sbt, but that seems a huge endeavour and I didn't get to it.
 But for those they would be named without the prefix "-bin".

-There are also a "-git" package for some (example seed) which following normal archlinux packaging naming would mean they are getting unstable versions based on updated git commits.

-For seed in particular there exists the one named "seed-jvm-bin-git" which following the huge book I just wrote means that it is getting a prebuild jvm binary based on unreleased version. (makes sense if a CI is building and publishing the built stuff on every commit for example).

 ## so, do you keep this updated ?